-What is Facet Arthritis?
+What’s Facet Arthritis?

 Most people suffer from an aching back at some point in their lives.
 This mainly occurs when the cartilage that covers the ends of the joints wears out and degenerates.
 When this degenerative change involves the facet joint, facet arthritis occurs.
 This condition gradually develops pain and stiffness and leads to a chronic situation (Evans & Evans, 1982).
 Facet joints in the spine usually located in the back (posterior) aspect of the spine.
 Facet joints at each vertebral level typically found one on each side of the spine.
 These joints allow flexibility and stability of the vertebral column.

 The medical term “Facet Arthritis” refers to a condition that makes degenerative changes of the joints by affecting the structures in the anterior aspect of the vertebral column.
 This condition favors the growth of bone spurs and enlargement of the joints (hypertrophy) (Kalichman & Hunter, 2007).
 Ultimately, this causes a completed functional failure of a synovial facet joint.
 Patients with facet arthritis face difficulties while allowing their spine to turn or bend with movement.
-In facet arthritis, the cartilage surroundings the joint become thin and dwindles.
+In facet arthritis, the cartilage surroundings the joint develop into thin and dwindles.
 Facet arthritis of the spine involves inflammation of the spine’s joints, more specifically facet joints, a breakdown of the cartilage in the facet joints, and changes in the spinal vertebrae by developing osteophytes.

-What are the Common Symptoms and Causes of Facet Arthritis?
+What’s the Common Symptoms and Causes of Facet Arthritis?

 The most common symptoms of facet arthritis include severe pain and stiffness of the joints in the neck and lower back.
 These symptoms may come and go for a long time.
-Sometimes, the pain may radiate towards the surrounding areas and cause severe headaches because of arthritis in the neck.
+Sometimes, the pain may radiate towards the surrounding areas and cause severe headaches due to the arthritis in the neck.
 Facet arthritis in the lower back results in tingling in the foot.
 The severity of symptoms depends upon the number of facets joint affected and the involvement of the spinal nerve root.
 The symptoms of facet arthritis may include (Kalichman et al., 2008):

 - Pain radiates towards the ear, back of the head, and shoulder due to the degeneration of the cervical facet joint.